 Below, we answer some Facebook defamation questions, like “Can I sue the creator of a Facebook group?”

 Yes.
-If a person publicly posts an untrue, harmful statement about you on Facebook, you can sue for online libel.
+If a person publicly posts an untrue, harmful statement about you on Facebook, you can sue for libel.

 Opinion Is Not Defamation